IT Administrator FAQs

 Immuta can leverage metadata tools, such as Collibra, Atlas, or Waterline, to pull in external catalog tags and drive global policies.
 For example, instead of building a local policy that masks a specific column in a specific table, Data Governors can build a global policy that is broader, such as "Mask anywhere there's PII data."
 In this scenario, Immuta uses the external catalog tags to determine where that PII data exists to then enforce the policy in corresponding data sources.

 Any number of Identity Managers can be configured and enabled for an instance of Immuta.
 Each Identity Manager has a specific set of configurations that enable it to communicate with the IAM and map the users, permissions, groups, and attributes into Immuta.
-Available Identity Managers include Active Directory, LDAP, and OAuth2.
+Available Identity Manager protocols include Active Directory/LDAP, OpenID, and SAML 2.0.
+This allows Immuta to configure with many external IAMs, including (but not limited to) Active Directory, Azure Active Directory, OAuth2, Okta, and OneLogin.

 Typically management is delegated to your organization's existing IAM system through Immuta's pluggable interface.
 However, if your organization opts to use the default Immuta Identity Manager, this IAM is managed in the